 - environmental standards, including controls on aeroplane noise levels set out in UK legislation and night noise quotas at airports

-- aviation security, through its Aviation directorate (Aviation Security Division)
+- aviation security, through its Aviation Directorate (Aviation Security Division)

 Permits for non-EU registered aircraft

-Aircraft operators will need to apply to the DfT for a permit if they intend to use cargo or passenger-carrying aircraft registered outside the EU for commercial operations in the UK.
+Aircraft operators will need to apply to DfT for a permit if they intend to use cargo or passenger-carrying aircraft registered outside the EU for commercial operations in the UK.

-Any airline from outside the EU, Iceland, Norway or Switzerland that wishes to pick up or put down passengers or cargo in the UK needs a permit from the DfT.
+Any airline from outside the EU, Iceland, Norway or Switzerland that wishes to pick up or put down passengers or cargo in the UK needs a permit from DfT.
 Among the main conditions for being awarded a permit is that the airline must at least meet the minimum international safety standards laid down by the International Civil Aviation Organisation (ICAO).

-The DfT can refuse an application for a permit or revoke, suspend or vary the terms of an existing one, if it is not satisfied that these standards are being met.
+DfT can refuse an application for a permit or revoke, suspend or vary the terms of an existing one, if it is not satisfied that these standards are being met.
 This could happen where there has been a breach of a permit condition, including non-compliance with international safety standards.

-This action may be taken after the aircraft has been inspected by the CAA.
+This action may be taken after the aircraft has been inspected by CAA.
 Permit decisions are reviewed if new information comes to light, or if the airline’s circumstances change.

-DfT’s Aviation Directorate (Aviation Security Division) works to ensure that every person and any item being placed on public service aircraft is subject to security screening on entry to the secure zone of the airport.
+DfT also regulates the aviation security sector through its Aviation Directorate (Aviation Security Division).
+The Aviation Directorate (Aviation Security Division) works to ensure that every person and any item being placed on public service aircraft is subject to security screening on entry to the secure zone of the airport.

 Other bodies that regulate the aviation sector in the EU

-If your business is involved in transporting passengers or goods by air, you may be affected by safety regulations from the EASA.
+If your business is involved in transporting passengers or goods by air, you may be affected by safety regulations from EASA.

-Among the EASA’s responsibilities are:
+Some of EASA’s responsibilities are: